tedg-cisco/documents/KPIs for Software Provenance.md

 <br> <br>

+> **_3. Write a detailed plan of Leading vs Lagging KPIs using SMART criteria for Software Bills of Materials provenance_**
 ---

 ---

-**_Write a detailed plan of Leading vs Lagging KPIs using SMART criteria for Software Bills of Materials provenance_**

 Creating a detailed plan for leading and lagging Key Performance Indicators (KPIs) for Software Bills of Materials (SBOM) provenance using SMART criteria involves identifying proactive measures (leading KPIs) that predict future performance and reactive measures (lagging KPIs) that reflect past performance.
 Here's a comprehensive plan: